Acts 8:14-25

 “Then Simon answered and said, “Pray to the Lord for me, that none of the things which you have spoken may come upon me.”
 Acts 8:24

 We live in a world where the beast has power over physiology to give people what to think, feel, say, and do.
-This beast makes havoc of our prayer life, as our Lord Jesus says, “And He said to them, “It is written, ‘My house will be called a house of prayer,’ but you have made it a ‘den of thieves.’”
+That beast makes havoc of our prayer life, as our Lord Jesus says, “It is written, ‘My house will be called a house of prayer,’ but you have made it a ‘den of thieves.’”
 Matthew 21:13 With that said, there are bowls in heaven that contain the prayers of the followers of Jesus Christ, and from those prayers He sends His judgment on this earth, as quoted, “Now when He had taken the scroll, the four living creatures and the twenty-four elders fell down before the Lamb, each having a harp, and golden bowls full of incense, which are the prayers of the saints.”
 Revelations 5:8 From those prayers comes the opening of the Seven Seals [Revelations 6, 8], the events of the Seven Trumpets [Revelations 8, 9, and 11], and the events of the Seven Plagues [Revelations 16].

 Gospel of Jesus Christ shared among the villagers of Samaria.